 Serving it

-This is an apple pie, so there are several ways to serve it.
+This is an apple pie, so several ways exist to serve it.

 - A la mode: that is warm with a scoop of vanilla ice cream.
 Who can argue with that?